harshraj1695/harshraj1695/README.md

 - 👨‍💻 All of my projects are available at [Portfolio](https://harshraj1695.github.io/portfolio1/)

-- 💬 Ask me about **C,C++,DSA,Docker, Linux And System Programming, Socket and mutithreaded Application**
+- 💬 Ask me about **C, C++, DSA, Docker, Linux and System Programming, Socket, and multi-threaded Application**

 - 📫 How to reach me **hr979447@gmail.com**